Physlex/FileStructure/README.md

 Hello, I am Alexander Williams-Letondre, a student at the university of lethbridge.
 I have finally had the chance to properly understand how to begin developing in a modern cmake environment.
-This revolution, means I can finally start compiling binaries from open source companies, and integrate libraries from different source codes into a new, developed, project.
+This revelation, means I can finally start compiling binaries from open source companies, and integrate libraries from different source codes into a new, developed, project.